 Wild & The Moon, Al Quoz

-For the freelance hipsters, Wild & the Moon Café has a checklist of trendy menu options: golden milk, matcha, açai bowls, etc. Gluten-free and vegan types are catered for too.
+For the freelance hipsters, Wild & the Moon Café has a checklist of trendy menu options like golden milk, matcha, açai bowls and caters for gluten-free and vegan types.

 Avec, Dubai Media City